bensadeh/circumflex/README.md

 ## 🌈 Syntax highlighting
 ### Quotes
-Quotes are indented, italicized and dimmed in order to distinguish cited text from the main comment.
+Quotes are indented, italicized and dimmed in order to distinguish them from the rest of the comment.

 <p align="center">
   <img src="screenshots/quotes.png" width="700" alt="^"/>